 These growth levels were mirrored in the Manchester market, which saw significant house price growth over the 12 months in 2020.

 The trend shown in Manchester is almost identical across every property type.

-While there was an initial dip in the first six months, house prices start to see a strong increase over the latter part of the year.
+While there was an initial dip in the first six months, house prices started to see a strong increase over the latter part of the year.

 The average Manchester property initially started at £182,906 before rising to £200,242 in December 2020, a percentage increase of 9.48%.

-As you can see from the graph, Manchester prices have increased considerably over the last five years.
+As you can see from the graph, Manchester prices have increased considerably over the last five, 10, and 20 years.

 Between 2016 and 2021, prices have increased in the North West city by a mammoth 42.90%.

-In the same period, the average UK property increased by only 23.47%.
+The average UK property increased by only 23.47% in the same period.